Toggle Site Contrast Toggle Site Contrast

 Bedford Hospital

-The paediatric department deals with acute and emergency conditions in children and newborn babies and is made up of an outpatients department, two wards and an ambulatory care service.
+The paediatric department deals with acute and emergency conditions in children and newborn babies and is made up of an outpatients department, General Paediatric Inpatient Ward and a Children’s Assessment Unit.

 The department treats every child and baby as an individual, with unique physical, psychological, spiritual and educational needs.
 It also recognises the importance of family involvement and support, and aims to provide support for families to return home with confidence and knowledge which enables them to continue care in the child’s natural environment.